bord81/Usefull-stuff/twac/README.md

 \<OAuth access token\> and \<OAuth token secret\> - test tokens for your app.

 To get this info run: java -jar twac.jar -help

+The program will output formatted JSON file at your \<Output file\> path overwriting if it exists and optionally saving unformatted response to \<Output file\> + 'unf' path (if it does not exist).